stuartpb/mad-max-tarot-design/original-trilogy.md

 ## XIV.
 Temperance

+Uh... whoever put together the explosives before the big battle at the climax of The Road Warrior.
+(Was that The Captain's Girl?
+If so, that'd certainly bring High Priestess into clearer contrast.)

 ## XV.
 The Devil

 **Lord Humungus.** I considered Humungus for The Emperor, but the Master Blaster / Auntie Entity interplay was too enticing to resist - and, with Humungus as Emperor, there'd be a massive void to fill for the role of The Devil.